patekOnlyPrograms/SitLess/README.md

 An application to help you get up in set intervals to help you stretch your legs and help with circulation and get some fresh air.

+## Technologies used

+Built using Flask, HTML, CSS and Java.
+With some Jinja2 templating to help with consistency between the different pages.

 ## Getting Started

 ### Prerequisites